mbakke/goobar/README.md

 # Contributing

 Pull requests welcome!
 There are a bunch of TODOs in the code, and probably even more bugs.
-More status collectors are nice to have.
+Feel free to add more status collectors.
+Note that the status collector API is subject to change, feedback wanted.

 Planned features that are not yet implemented:

 * Bidirectional communication (click events)
 * More output formats (dzen2, xmobar, etc)
-* Tests

 # License